lenafaure/LMD-TeamProject2/encyclopedia-entry-4.md

 This does not happen on horizontal margins (left and right), only on vertical margins (top and bottom).

-On this example Here we can see that the space between the two elements amount to 50px instead of adding the bottom and top margins of the two stacked element :
+On this example we can see that the space between the two elements amount to 50px instead of adding the bottom and top margins of the two stacked element :

 ![margin-bottom : collapse](img/margin_bottom_6.png)